Astro-labs/my-dear-studio/src/content/projects/anothergreatshop.md

       <br><br>
       For brand creation, color marks the differences between words in a simple, all-in-one font applied over the typical metal door of the street stores.
 The door is part of the communication, serving as the basis for the application in compositions.
       <br><br>
-      The \"great\" highlighted in yellow play visually with the generic name, getting marked as the most important message to be saved.
+      The "great" highlighted in yellow play visually with the generic name, getting marked as the most important message to be saved.
 A simple and modern brand that passes all the messages necessary for a successful business.
+      <br><br>
       **Customer:** Another Great Shop
       <br>
       **Industry/Sector:** Apparel